Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Introduction

-The key difference between the discussed studies above and the present paper is that the studies above use unfiltered synthetic data, whereas our model allows the use of an external verifier that can filter out low-quality synthetic data.
-In practice, such a verifier could be a population of human labellers or a stronger teacher model.
-The filtering of low-quality synthetic data is a common practice in iterative retraining procedures with synthetic data, and have shown empirical success in various domains -- it not only avoids model degradation but also leads to improved model performances \citep{hesynthetic,tian2023stablerep,guo2024deepseek,zelikman2022star}.
-Motivated by these empirical successes, our work is tasked to develop principled understandings about when model improvement could be possible.
-From an information-theoretic perspective, this raises the question that whether a generative model could effectively incorporate the verifier's feedback signal, embedded in the selected subset of synthetic data, to continuously improve model performances.
+Unlike prior work that relies on unfiltered synthetic data, our framework incorporates an external verifier to remove low-quality samples.
+Such verifiers may be human annotators or stronger teacher models.
+Filtering is widely used in iterative retraining and has shown empirical success in preventing model degradation and even improving performance \citep{hesynthetic,tian2023stablerep,guo2024deepseek,zelikman2022star,zhang2024regurgitative, lampis2023bridging, haluptzoklanguage, patwa2024enhancing}.
+Motivated by this, we develop a principled understanding of when improvement is possible—namely, whether a generative model can leverage the verifier’s feedback, embedded in the selected synthetic subset, to achieve sustained gains.

-\paragraph{Filtering and selecting synthetic data.} A complementary line of work investigates filtering strategies to improve synthetic data quality.
-Most of these studies are empirical and have shown that training on filtered synthetic data not only avoid model degradation but also can even enhance performance \citep{zhang2024regurgitative, lampis2023bridging, haluptzoklanguage, zelikman2022star, patwa2024enhancing}.
-These empirical successes suggest that filtering may offer a pathway toward better models.
-Theoretical understanding about iterative retraining with filtered synthetic data remains largely unexplored, with only a few recent exceptions. \cite{amin2025escaping} shows that even a small amount of filtered synthetic data can improve performance, but relies on an idealized assumption that responses to prompts are either perfectly correct or wrong, and assumes the access to a perfect filter. \cite{feng2024beyond} studies classification problem and allows the verifier to be imperfect, but assumes highly structured errors on synthetic data with i.i.d. noise.
+\paragraph{Filtering and selecting synthetic data.} While a rich line of empirical work demonstrates that these filtering strategies can improve model performance, theoretical understanding about iterative retraining with filtered synthetic data remains largely unexplored, with only a few recent exceptions. \citet{amin2025escaping} assume a strong, reliable quality function and focus on how an external labeler aids learning under this fixed filtering mechanism. \citet{feng2024beyond} study a classification problem and identify a sharp phase transition.
+However, modeling synthetic data merely as noisy labels abstracts away the structural dependencies between features and labels inherent to true generative processes.

+Finally, \citet{ferbach2024self,weiself} considers a conceptually similar problem of learning a discrete preference distribution from human feedback by using humans' preferred choices as a filtering strategy.
+In their population-level analysis, curating synthetic data via an external reward function forces the model distribution to converge to the highest-reward level set, maximizing expected reward but ultimately collapsing in diversity.